 Joe Dwyer is a motivational speaker, a life coach and a member of the National Speakers Association.
 He is also a dog trainer and martial artist.
 Previously, he worked as a chemical engineer and as an executive for Verizon and the Archdiocese of Newark.
 Joe is a man of faith and spirituality, and he supports rescue groups and therapy dog training.
 He recently published his own book outlining his Pit Bull’s journey of love and compassion.
 He lives in Nutley, NJ, with his family and four dogs. firstname.lastname@example.org

 Donna has spent years on the front lines of animal rescue both fostering dogs and helping run rescue organizations.
-She’s a Dog Trainer, Dog Walker, and Pet Sitter by profession and spends just about every waking (and sleeping) moment around dogs.
-Donna is super knowledgeable on dog behavior and is knowing just how to help dogs through any issues they have. email@example.com
+She’s a Dog Trainer/Behavior Consultant, Dog Walker, and Pet Sitter by profession and is FernDog’s Adoptions and Foster Coordinator.
+She spends just about every waking (and sleeping) moment around dogs, having 5 dogs of her own, it’s hard not to.
+She also has a cat who rules the house and a husband who is also part of her pack! email@example.com